Australian/ Baking/ Dessert/ Recipes

 Raspberry muffins are presented on a small plate and wooden board with a sprinkle of white choc chips.

-• Flour – We use self raising flour in this recipe, however if you only have plain flour on hand add 1 ½ tsp baking powder.
+• Self-Raising Flour â€“ This is our go-to flour for most baking recipes, however if you only have plain flour on hand you should add 1 ½ tsp baking powder.

-• Raspberries – Fresh or frozen work.
-Sub with strawberries or mulberries, as they also work well with white chocolate.
+• Raspberries â€“ You can use fresh or frozen raspberries.
+Sub with any other berries you like (strawberries, blueberries, blackberries, mulberries, or even a mix), as they all work well with white chocolate.

 Ingredients laid out to make raspberry white chocolate muffins.